jgallini/pdtrajectories/README.md

 an RA project in 2025.
 Model predictors can be adjusted for other projects as desired, but currently are not function inputs
 (the actual function code should be modified to do this.)

+This code was tested using R version 4.4.2.